DanyLinuxoid/react-task-tracker/README.md

 ### Backend Integration

-The dashboard requires only a single API endpoint that returns job data conforming to this interface:
+The dashboard requires only a single API endpoint that returns job data array conforming to this interface:

 ```typescript
 export interface JobInfoBase {